 The Mordecai Historic Park was once the site of the largest plantation in Wake County. and is home to Mordecai House, the oldest house in Raleigh in its original location ca. 1785 and the Birthplace of Andrew Johnson.

 The park also shares the stories of the 200 African-American slaves who lived on Mordecai Plantation between the American Revolution and the Civil War.

 Tours of the Mordecai House and outbuildings are offered at the top of the hour (10am – 3pm) for about 50 mins.
 You can walk around the grounds for free at any time.

 They sometimes have a Free Black History Trolley Tour which takes you to historic homes, schools, churches, and businesses important to Raleigh’s African-American history.
-It feels kinda random when they put them on and they don’t operate in the winter.
+It feels kind of random when they put them on, and they don’t operate in the winter.
 See trolley tours here.